 Projects to document social reform and activism should focus primarily on the records of individuals, organizations, and activities while addressing issues such as civil rights and discrimination, environmental affairs, war and peace, abortion/reproductive rights, public safety, welfare reform, animal rights, or trade and globalization.
 Examples of records, both paper-based and/or born-digital, that document social reform and activism in New York include but are not limited to: organizational records, planning documents, manuscripts, photographs, existing oral histories, written correspondence, email and text messages, diaries, websites, blogs, and personal papers.

 Priority Level 2:

 Other Under-Documented Topics in New York State History:

 Projects in Priority Level 2 address topics which are of significance to the history of New York and which focus on the people, groups, events, or changing conditions that are underrepresented in New York’s historical record.

 A Priority Level 2 topic should meet one or more of the following criteria; it should:

 Research may be needed to determine whether a topic is under-documented.
 This research would establish what documentation already exists related to the topic, and where relevant records are located.
-If the topic is appropriately represented in other New York repositories, a documentation project would not be necessary.
-If the topic is not appropriately represented, applicants should determine whether there are enough organizations and individuals with significant records in their service area to warrant the project.
+If the applicant finds that the topic is significant and under-represented in the historical record, they should describe the topic and their research in their Project narrative.

 GrantWatch ID#: 168960